What Is Full Cycle Recruiting? Process, Benefits, Challenges, and Best Practices

 Stage 6: Onboarding and Integration

-The onboarding process involves coordinating pre-boarding activities (paperwork, equipment setup, access provisioning), communicating with new hires before the first day, facilitating smooth first day experience, checking in during initial weeks, gathering feedback, and transitioning new employees to HR and hiring managers.
+The onboarding process involves coordinating pre-boarding activities (paperwork, equipment setup, access provisioning), communicating with new hires before the first day, facilitating a smooth first-day experience, checking in during initial weeks, gathering feedback, and transitioning new employees to HR and hiring managers.

-Why this matters: The recruiter who managed the entire recruitment process has built relationships with new hires and ensures smooth transition.
-This continuity is a key benefit of full cycle recruiting.
+Why this matters: The recruiter who managed the entire recruitment process has built relationships with new hires and ensures a smooth transition.
+This continuity is a key benefit of full-cycle recruiting.
 Strong onboarding improves retention and time to productivity.

-Best practices: Proactive communication between offer acceptance and first day.
+Best practices: Proactive communication between offer acceptance and the first day.
 Smooth administrative onboarding.
 Warm welcome on the first day.
-30-60-90 day check-ins.
+30-60-90-day check-ins.
 Using new hire feedback to improve the entire hiring process.

 Learn more about how to make your talent acquisition strategy succeed through systematic processes.